 5. Body

 While the introductory paragraph starts broad and aims to prepare the audience for the topic, the body part is where your focus shrinks.
 These (typically) three paragraphs work on your thesis statement, attempting to develop it as profoundly as possible.
-Regardless of your expository essay type, each of the three paragraphs must comprise five components: a topic sentence, supporting evidence, examination, encapsulation, and transition to the following paragraph.
+Regardless of your expository essay type, each body paragraph must present a clear topic sentence, provide supporting evidence drawn from academic sources, analyze how that evidence connects to your thesis statement, and end with a transition sentence that guides the reader to the next section.

 6. Conclusion